The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Wishart and GIG Distributions

 where $K_p(\ab,\bb)$ is a normalizing constant.

-In \cite{WesLe00} the analogue of following theorem for the cone of symmetric, positive definite real matrices $\VV_+$ (see their Theorem 3.1) has been proved.
-As it was observed by the authors, symmetric cones are the natural framework for considering Matsumoto-Yor property.
-We state following theorem without proof as it only mimics the argument for $\VV_+$.
-The original proof relies on the properties of Bessel-like functions ($K_p(\ab,\bb)$) introduced in \cite{Herz55}, which maintain their properties in the symmetric cone setting. \begin{theorem} Let $p$ be in $\Lambda$ and $\ab$ and $\bb$ in irreducible symmetric cone $\VV$.
+In \citep{WesLe00}, Theorem \ref{TXXX} was proved in the special case of the cone of symmetric positive definite real matrices $\VV_+$.
+As it was observed by the authors, symmetric cones are the natural framework for considering the Matsumoto--Yor property.
+We state the following theorem without a proof as it only mimics the argument for $\VV_+$.
+The original proof relies on the properties of Bessel-like functions ($K_p(\ab,\bb)$) introduced in \citep{Herz55}, which retain their usual properties in the symmetric cone setting. \begin{theorem} Let $p\in\Lambda$ and $\ab$ and $\bb$ in irreducible symmetric cone $\VV$.
 Let $X$ and $Y$ be independent random variables in $\VV$ and $\bar{\VV}$ with respective distributions $\mu_{-p,\ab,\bb}$ and $\gamma_{p,\ab}$.
 Then random variables $U=(X+Y)^{-1}$ and $V=X^{-1}-(X+Y)^{-1}$ are independent with respective distributions $\mu_{-p,\bb,\ab}$ and $\gamma_{p,\bb}$. \end{theorem}